 Fr.
 Pierre Ruqoy

 Fr.
-Pierre Ruquoy works at the Sunflower Family Center, where he ministers to the children who live there, as well as those from the local community who benefit from the services provided by the Center.
+Pierre Ruquoy works at the Sunflower Family Center, where he ministers to the orphan children in Zambia who live there, as well as those from the local community who benefit from the services provided by the Center.
 Fr.
 Pierre says, “Our goal, our mission, is to turn what could have been a life of permanent tragedy into a life of hope and dignity.
 And I can tell you from personal experience – working with these children each day – that this is precisely what is happening.
 The joy and hope in their faces is sometimes more than I can absorb!”